What Can Acupuncture Help You With?

 How do I cancel an appointment?

 Please call or email us as soon as you know you must cancel, preferably at least 24 hours before your appointment.
-If you miss a scheduled appointment without notifying our office, you will be charged a $50 fee to be paid at your next appointment.
+If you miss a scheduled appointment without notifying our office, you will be charged the regular visit fee.

 Have a question?
 Just want to say hello?
 Use the form below to connect with us.